 You can apply to change PIs in the middle of the funding period on exceptional and justified grounds.
 In funding schemes targeted at research organisations, the PI change is made by the main user of the organisation.

 Changing decision conditions or purpose of use, substantially changing the research plan

 Changes in decision conditions or purpose of use can be applied for on special grounds only.
 Substantial changes in research plans can be applied for on special grounds only.
 Minor changes in the research plan do not require approval by the Academy.

 You can apply to change the funding proportions of consortium subprojects.
 The total funding for the consortium must not change.

-As of the beginning of 2009, the Academy of Finland as well as Finnish universities and government research institutes have used the so-called full cost model.
-The full cost model applies to most of the funding granted by the Academy and it affects the way in which funding applications and funding decisions are made, how funding is used, and how the use of funds is reported.
+The Academy of Finland, Finnish universities and government research institutes apply the so-called full cost model.
+The full cost model applies to most of the funding granted by the Academy, and it affects the way in which funding applications and funding decisions are made, how funding is used, and how the use of funds is reported.

-- Before submitting an application, the applicant shall agree with the site of research on the tangible support that the site of research is to provide for the project.
-On the form, applicants are requested to give an overall cost estimate and a funding plan for the project.
-Applications are written so as to ensure that the Academy’s contribution to funding (entered on the online form) comes to no more than 70% of the total costs of a project (FIRI 2010 call: no more than 70%).
+- Before submitting the application, applicants shall negotiate with the site of research about the tangible support that the site will provide for the project.
+On the application form, give an overall cost estimate and a funding plan for your project.
+Draft the application so that the Academy’s contribution to funding comes to no more than 70% of the total costs of the research project.

-- In their applications, applicants give the percentage for indirect employee costs, the overheads percentage, and the coefficient for effective working hours applied by their own organisation at the time of application submission.
+- In the application, indicate the percentage for indirect employee costs, the overheads percentage and the coefficient for effective working hours applied by your organisation at the time of application submission.
 Calculations in accordance with the full cost model rely on these coefficients.
-Applicants shall check these coefficients from the administration department at their own organisation.
-The organisation will supply the coefficient for effective working hours to be used in applications to the Academy, calculated on the basis of the average effective working hours.
+Check the coefficients from the administration at your organisation.
+The organisation will supply the coefficient for effective working hours to be used in applications to the Academy, calculated based on average effective working hours.